Finbuckle.MultiTenant

 The type of the TenantInfo property depends on the type passed when calling AddMultiTenant<TTenantInfo> during configuration.
 If the current tenant could not be determined then TenantInfo will be null.

-The ITenantInfo instance and the typed instance are also available directly through dependency injection.
+The ITenantInfo instance and the typed instance are also available using the IMultiTenantContextAccessor<TTenantinfo> interface which is available via dependency injection.

 See Configuration and Usage for more information.